rotenaple/GPS-Path-Tracker/README.md

 - Speed Calculation: Displays the current speed of the user.
 - Distance Measurement: Calculates and displays the linear distance to the next checkpoint.
 - ETA Calculation: Provides an estimated time of arrival to the next checkpoint based on the current speed and distance.
+- Manual Checkpoint Selection: You can manually choose the next checkpoint.

+NB: The app typically updates checkpoints automatically.
+Manual selection is only recommended when the current checkpoint is passed by over 1 km.
+The "Find Nearest" feature attempts to find the two closest checkpoints, but it may not always be entirely accurate.

 ## CSV Format Requirements

-The application currently reads from a CSV file named 'pathdata.csv' placed in the assets directory, each line representing a checkpoint with its name, geographical coordinates (latitude and longitude), and its distance from the last checkpoint (optional).
+The application by default reads from a CSV path file named "pathdata.csv" placed in the "assets" directory, each line representing a checkpoint with its name, geographical coordinates (latitude and longitude), and optionally its distance from the previous checkpoint (in metres).
+Users can import and use custom path files that adhere by the required formatting.

 ### The format of the CSV should be as follows